htsworkshop/stom-2018/index.md

 layout: page
 ---

-# Introduction to KOGO HTS Workshop 2018
+# Introduction to STOM HTS Workshop 2018

 <hr>
 <br>

-**Overview:** This hands-on sessions introduce students of KOGO HTS workshop to computational tools, techniques, and best practices for analyzing high-throughput sequence data in population scale.
+**Overview:** This hands-on sessions introduce students of STOM HTS workshop to computational tools, techniques, and best practices for analyzing high-throughput sequence data in population scale.